Drystone Chambers offers up to two 12 month pupillages via the pupillage gateway process.

 Chambers also runs an in-house training programme aimed at improving both advocacy and research skills.

-As a second six month pupil you will be encouraged to appear in Court as often as possible.
+As a second-six pupil you will be encouraged to appear in Court as often as possible.
 This is likely to be mainly criminal work but we enjoy a varied caseload, and you will be exposed to more than one area of practise in this period.
 Typically second-six pupils are in Court every day, so you will soon hone your time management and advocacy skills.
 You will be exposed to challenging work and a busy case load, which will enable you to develop the skills you need.

 If there is an area of practise that you feel more suited to than another, your pupil supervisor will be able to identify and address it in your regular reviews, and where possible put a plan in place to accommodate your wish to spend time in pursuing your chosen area of practise but you will also be expected (as are junior tenants) to assist the clerks in covering work.
 Chambers is a very large set which covers a wide geographical area and you will be expected to cover work in all of those areas.